csula/cs1222-fall-2017/notes/sql-ddl.md

 * Subset of SQL commands to create and modify database objects
 * Can create an entire database using SQL rather than a graphical user interface
-* With DDL you gain more control over exactly what database obejcts are built and what they are named
+* With DDL you gain more control over exactly what database objects are built and what they are named
 * DDL saved into a script can be easily ported from one database installation to another

 ## Naming tips